lapinek/java-rcs-developer/README.developing-scripted-connectors.md

     }
     ```

-    In the response, you will now see an array in the result—one "result" for each action defined for the system action:
+    In the response, you will now see an array in the result of the single action defined for the "script-1" system action:

     `Browser Network Response`